Iourarum/GOPY/README.md

 !!!IMPORTANT: if you encounter an error on line 2377, try adding
 ###### #!/usr/bin/python
 ###### # -*- coding: latin-1 -*-
 at the beginning of the code!
-(Thanks to Dr. Julio M. Coll for this observation) For any error please write to me.
+(Thanks to Dr. Julio M. Coll for this observation, Dr.Biología.
+Universidad Complutense, Madrid, SPAIN)
+For any error please write to me.

 GOPY_COO.py should allow one to add COO groups instead of COOH.
 Works identically.